sbarNJIT/sbarNJIT.github.io/_pages/about.md

   - /about.html
 ---

 I am a professor in the [Department of Computer Science](https://cs.njit.edu/) at New Jersey Institute of Technology ([NJIT](https://www.njit.edu/)).
-Previously, I was at [IBM Research](https://research.ibm.com/).
+I currently serve as the the department chair.
+Previous to NJIT I was at [IBM Research](https://research.ibm.com/).
 My last role at IBM Research was Manager, Mathematics of AI.

 :e-mail: sbar at njit.edu